|Nutrition Facts (per serving)|

 1/2 teaspoon salt

 - 2 cups bread flour (plus more if needed to make pliable dough)

-In medium bowl, mix water and yeast.
+In a medium bowl, mix water and yeast.
 Add milk, butter, sugar, salt.
 Stir.
 Add 1-1/2 cups of flour and mix well.
 Slowly add in remaining flour, enough flour to make a dough that follows the spoon around the bowl.
-Turn dough out onto lightly floured surface and knead for 4 minutes, adding more flour as needed until the dough is soft and smooth to the touch.
-Place dough in medium greased bowl.
-Turn dough over in bowl so that the top is also lightly greased.
+Turn dough out onto a lightly floured surface and knead for 4 minutes, adding more flour as needed until the dough is soft and smooth to the touch.
+Place dough in a medium greased bowl.
+Turn dough over in the bowl so that the top is also lightly greased.
 Cover with clean cloth and let rise in warm, draft-free place for 1 hour or until doubled in size.

 Punch down dough.
-Turn dough out onto lightly floured board and knead for 4 minutes or until the bubbles are out of the bread.
-Shape dough into loaf.
+Turn dough out onto a lightly floured board and knead for 4 minutes or until the bubbles are out of the bread.
+Shape dough into a loaf.
 Divide dough into 6 small rolls, 5 medium rolls, or 4 large rolls.
 Place on greased baking sheet, 2 inches apart.
 Cover and let rise in warm, draft-free place for 45 minutes or until doubled in size.

 Bake bread at 375 degrees F for 10 to 15 minutes or until the rolls are golden brown.
-Remove rolls from sheet and let cool on rack.
+Remove rolls from sheet and let cool on the rack.